SageRalph/RESTeasy/README.md

 `{ company: { address: { postcode: "ABC123" } } }`

 - Checkbox values will always appear in output.
-i.e. an unchecked checkbox will have the value false rather than being ommited from the record.
+i.e. an unchecked checkbox will have the value false rather than being ommited from the item.
 e.g.
 `<input type="checkbox" name="mybool">`
 Produces: